All rates subject to change without notice. Please check all rates and terms before investing or borrowing.

 When choosing a new savings account, it’s important to think about what you want to do with your savings.
 For example, if you have a lump sum that you won’t need to access for several months or more, you may want to look at locking in a rate with a fixed bond.
 Alternatively, if you want to have access to your savings so you can dip into them in case of an emergency, for example, an easy access account is likely to be most suitable.

-Once you know the type of savings account that best fits your requirements, you can compare accounts on our charts.
-You can view which accounts offer the best savings rates, as well as comparing other features such as management methods and opening requirements.
+Once you know the type of savings account that best fits your requirements, you can compare savings rates and other account features on our charts.
+They’re regularly updated to show the most competitive savings rates today, as well as other features such as management methods and opening requirements.

 If you’ve found a savings account with a higher rate of interest, you can then move money from your existing account into the new account.
 Bear in mind that, if your savings are locked into a fixed rate bond, you may need to wait until the end of the term before switching.